 Satellite imagery for the Caloosahatchee Estuary from 2/22 shows highly scattered low to moderate bloom potential, predominantly in the upper estuary.

 The most recent usable satellite imagery for the St. Lucie Estuary is from 2/21 and shows scattered low to moderate bloom potential, predominantly in the upper estuary but also at the confluence of the estuary and the Atlantic Ocean.

-Satellite imagery for the St. Johns River from 8/10 shows areas of moderate bloom potential on Lake George and on the mainstem of the St. Johns River downstream of Lake George to approximately Trout Creek.
+Satellite imagery for the St. Johns River from 2/22 is partially obscured by cloud cover, but shows scattered low to moderate bloom potential throughout Lake George and the mainstem of the river down to the city of Jacksonville.

 Please keep in mind that bloom potential is subject to change due to rapidly changing environmental conditions or satellite inconsistencies (i.e., wind, rain, temperature or stage).

 On 2/19, Highlands County staff collected two Harmful Algal Bloom (HAB) response samples.
 Dominant algal taxa and cyanotoxin results follow each waterbody name.

 Lake Placid – Boat Ramp: Microcystis aeruginosa and Microcystis wesenbergii co-dominant; trace level [0.20 parts per billion (ppb)] microcystins detected.

 Lake Glenada – Boat Ramp: Microcystis aeruginosa and Microcystis wesenbergii co-dominant; trace level (0.88 ppb) microcystins detected.

 On 2/20 – 2/22, Florida Department of Environmental Protection (DEP) staff collected four HAB response samples.
 Dominant algal taxa and cyanotoxin results follow each waterbody name.